 |Implementation Science||Genetic and diagnostic testing; translation and implementation of genomic findings to clinical practice; cost-effectiveness and ELSI issues|

-- Research Career Development Seminar (Second Year Fellows, months 1 – 2) This is a weekly seminar designed to address the “soft skills” involved in launching a research career.
-Led each week by a faculty mentor, the seminar topics will include: strategies for identifying and obtaining funding; grantsmanship pointers; how to identify job opportunities and give job talks; setting up an independent lab; work-life balance; and others.
+- P&GM Research Career Development Seminar: This monthly seminar is designed to address the “soft skills” involved in launching a research career.
+Led each week by a P&GM faculty mentor, the discussion topics will include: strategies for identifying and obtaining funding; grantsmanship pointers; how to identify job opportunities and give job talks; setting up an independent lab; managing collaborations; leadership skills; time management; expanding your professional network; team versus individual science; skills for success; work-life balance; and others.

-- P&GM Fellows Research Seminar (biweekly beginning month 5).
-This core seminar is designed to provide opportunities for fellows to develop and present their research projects and receive constructive feedback from program faculty and their trainee peers.
+- P&GM Fellows Research Seminar: This core seminar is designed to provide opportunities for trainees to develop and present their research projects and receive constructive feedback from program faculty and their trainee peers.

 Mentored Research and Career Development: